Skip to content

 4. Start with one school's essays.
 Chicago Booth (Apr 2) or Stanford (Apr 7) if you're ambitious.
 Columbia or Berkeley if you want more breathing room.

 5. Build a short list of 4–6 programs, not 12.
-More schools doesn't mean better odds — it means worse essays on each one.
+More schools doesn't mean better odds.
+It means worse essays on each one.

 The Real Answer